-Within NHBC, the activities of the Actuarial Function are the responsibility of the Head of Actuarial, who is an experienced General Insurance actuary.
+Within NHBC, the activities of the Actuarial Function are the responsibility of the Chief Actuary, who is an experienced General Insurance actuary.
 Activities of the Actuarial Function include work on reserving and pricing.
 The sections below provide further descriptions of some of the key responsibilities of the Actuarial Function.